ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

 {: .solution}

 > ## Explore the recipe
-> Use the command and investigate the sample recipe.
+> Use the following command and investigate the sample recipe.
 > ~~~bash
 > vim  recipe_example.yml
 > ~~~